arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 dd if=/dev/urandom of=random.bin bs=1M count=128
 ```

-This command will create a `random.bin` file filled with 128 Megabytes of random data.
+This command will create a _random.bin_ file filled with 128 Megabytes of random data.
 It reads data from the system's pseudo-random number generator `/dev/urandom` and writes it to the file in chunks of 1 Megabyte.

-To read the random.bin file with random data, you can use the following command:
+To read the _random.bin_ file with random data, you can use the following command:

 ```bash
 dd if=random.bin bs=1M count=128 | hexdump -C
 ```

-This will read the previously generated `random.bin` file and displays its content in a hexadecimal format on the console.
+This will read the previously generated _random.bin_ file and displays its content in a hexadecimal format on the console.
 Data is read in chunks of 1 Megabyte up to 128 Megabytes and then processed for display using `hexdump`.

+***Reading the entire _random.bin_ file with the `hexdump` command will produce a large output on the console.
+Use with caution.***

 #### Using Arduino IDE
 <br></br>